runekn/x4-reactive-docking/README.md

 3. *I wanna fix your shitty code*
 	- You are very welcome to make requests to the [github](https://github.com/runekn/x4-reactive-docking).

-4. *When I change the pilot or take manual control of a ship the Reactive mode is removed?*
-	- Yes, the only way I know to transfer changes from UI to the escort script is to use the pilot's blackboard.
-So the reactive mode is attached to the pilot.

-5. *My Reactive option is disabled?*
-	﻿- This should only happen if the leader ship has no pilot.
-If the ship has gotten a pilot and the option is still unavailable, try just closing and reopening the menu.
-If that still does not work, submit a bug report please.
+4. *My auxiliary trader is not docking after switching to Reactive*
+	- Reactive mode for auxiliary traders will not dock until it has failed to find valid trades for some time.

 ## Thanks to
 * Allectus for making another mod that does somewhat the same things, so that I could easily see how to achieve what I wanted despite this being my first mod :P
 * Forleyor for making the integration with UI Extension and HUD
-* ArkBlade2015 for japanese translation
+* ArkBlade2015 for japanese translation (though now removed)

 ## Updates

-* v3.0.0: Support for station defend subordinates.
+* 3.0.0: Support for station defend subordinates.
 Support for auxiliary trade subordinates.
 Docking settings are now tied to the ship, rather than the pilot.
 Removed japanese translations, since they are outdated.
-* v2.3.3: Fix Reactive docking preventing Expanded Configuration Loader from working
+* 2.3.3: Fix Reactive docking preventing Expanded Configuration Loader from working
-* v2.3.2: Use new official UI file declaration to avoid requiring disabled UI protection mode
+* 2.3.2: Use new official UI file declaration to avoid requiring disabled UI protection mode
-* v2.3.1: Fix compatibility with 7.50
+* 2.3.1: Fix compatibility with 7.50
-* v2.3: Add options menu for default behavior of player ships.
+* 2.3.0: Add options menu for default behavior of player ships.
 New docking behavior is now instantly applied when chosen from dropdown.
-* v2.2.1: Fixed docking menu
+* 2.2.1: Fixed docking menu
-* v2.2: Updated standalone UI mode for 7.0
+* 2.2.0: Updated standalone UI mode for 7.0
-* v2.1: Updated standalone UI mode for 6.0
+* 2.1.0: Updated standalone UI mode for 6.0
-* v2.0: Launched option for carrier groups now behave as non-carriers.
+* 2.0.0: Launched option for carrier groups now behave as non-carriers.
 Added Reactive option to carrier groups.
-* v1.4: Fixed compability with 5.0 when not using kuertee's UI mod
+* 1.4.0: Fixed compability with 5.0 when not using kuertee's UI mod
-* v1.3.1: Added Japanese by ArkBlade2015
+* 1.3.1: Added Japanese by ArkBlade2015
-* v1.3: Fixed error logs when opening loadout menu on ship without captain.
+* 1.3.0: Fixed error logs when opening loadout menu on ship without captain.
 Reactive mode is now disabled if there is no captain.
-* v1.2: Fixed reactive mode when leader is M ship.
+* 1.2.0: Fixed reactive mode when leader is M ship.
-* v1.1: Better mod compatibility.
+* 1.1.0: Better mod compatibility.
 Disabled Reactive modes for stations.
-* v1.0: Fixed ingame mod dependency.
+* 1.0.0: Fixed ingame mod dependency.
 Added STO compatible version.
-* v0.1: Initial release.
+* 0.1.0: Initial release.